elinstallation/Whale-Watcher/README.md

 # Whale Watcher

-A quantitative tool that detects potential institutional accumulation ("whale" activity) in US equities using Effort vs. Result analysis — inspired by Wyckoff methodology.
+A quantitative tool that detects potential institutional accumulation ("whale" activity) in US equities using Effort vs. Result analysis.

 ## How It Works